kyongminso/Richter-s-Predictor/README.md

 # Conclusion
 In the end, I built a predictive model using the Micro F1-Score off of the 2015 earthquake in Nepal using information from [Driven Data](https://www.drivendata.org/competitions/57/nepal-earthquake/).
 I was able to do some data cleaning and I made a dataframe and using that dataframe, I built a pipeline and I was able to use multiple algorithms for my categorical data.
 A lot of my models took a lot of computational power, and I even ended up cutting my grid search short.

 Overall, I got a micro- F1 score that crossed over 70% and I was pleased with that.
 The model I decided to run with was my **Random Forest** because it gave me my best score.
 I was able to pull out the best features and I was able to see a correlation to see the impact that my features had on my prediction.
 I was also able to build a histogram to see if the certain building materials were prevalent in earthquake damages.
-There is definitely much more that I could've explored but that's just something I will have to do later when I have more time and save enough money to buy a super computer.
 Overall, the location of the city matters, the closer you are to the epicenter, the more likely the damage will be more detrimental.
 I believe this model could save lives by reinforcing homes that are closer to earthquake disaster areas and start by building off of bricks ,try not to build your home off of mud_mortar_stonem, and if your foundation is built off of **'r'**, I would try to reinforce that either with **u** or **i**.

 # Next Steps